CMEONE/xch-wallet/README.md

 ### Build
 First clone the repository.
 Then, navigate to the directory in your terminal and use the `npm install` command.
 To build the app, use `npx --no-install electron-builder`.
 You may be prompted by your OS for a password to sign the app for development.
 Please wait a few minutes for this command to run.
 Afterwards, you will find the app in the `/dist` folder within the directory.

+### macOS Warning
+When using the macOS version of XCH Wallet, you may encounter a warning that prevents you from opening the app.
+This warning just means that the app has not been signed (since it was done transparently with a Github Action).
+To fix this issue, simply right-click on the app and click the "Open" option, then confirm the decision in the popup menu.
+If you are uncomfortable with running the prebuilt version, we encourage that you follow the manual build instructions above.

+### Windows Warning
+When using the windows version of XCH Wallet, you may encounter a warning that prevents you from opening the app.
+This warning just means that the app has not been signed (since it was done transparently with a Github Action).
+To fix this issue, simply click the "More info" text on the popup and click the "Run anyway" option.
+If you are uncomfortable with running the prebuilt version, we encourage that you follow the manual build instructions above.